Harshavardhan04/OpenPhysioFHIR/README.md

 Follow these steps to activate and run your application's backend.

-1. **Activate the Virtual Environment:** Navigate to your project's virtual environment directory and activate it:
+1. **Activate the Virtual Environment:** Navigate to your project's virtual environment directory (called 'venv', within 'backend' folder) and activate it:

     - macOS/Linux:
       ```bash